 Upon determining that a botanical survey is necessary, it becomes necessary to determine how comprehensive of a survey should be conducted.
 A floristic survey involves identifying every plant taxon to the taxonomic level necessary to determine its rarity and listing status.
 Such a survey is often favored by agencies on the Plan review team because it is comprehensive and will invariably satisfy CEQA requirements.
 But, floristic surveys can be costly and time consuming, and, as previously noted, may exceed what CEQA actually requires for Plan approval.

 Under some circumstances a focused survey may provide sufficient information to allow CAL FIRE and the review team to assess identification and mitigation of significant impacts on plant species of consequential status.
 Focused surveys have a more tactical approach, such as being limited to a targeted list of plant species of consequential status or to habitats in the plan area that could potentially support plant species of consequential status.
+For example, a focused survey might be appropriate for a Plan area that has been previously surveyed but for which scoping identified recently documented occurrences of a new listed plant species in a similar habitat adjacent to the Plan area.

 Regardless of whether a floristic or focused survey is performed, the RPF should exercise appropriate care to ensure the integrity of the survey.
 For instance, the survey should be performed by someone with appropriate botanical education and experience.
 Nothing prevents an RPF from performing a botanical survey, though RPFs must remain cognizant of their professional obligations under PRC § 752(b) to perform only those services for which they have expertise and should engage the service of a botanist or other qualified expert where the RPF is unable to demonstrate the requisite level of expertise.
 Appropriate qualifications generally include knowledge of plant taxonomy, familiarity with plants and habitats in the region, experience with generally accepted survey and mapping standards, and knowledge of state and federal laws pertaining to plant and habitat protection.